92green/dataparcels/packages/dataparcels-docs/src/pages/index.md

 ### 3. Data synchronisation

 <Link to="/data-synchronisation">Data synchronisation</Link> is how dataparcels interacts with related pieces of external data.
 This includes:
-- Setting up <Link to="/data-synchronisation#parcels-as-a-slave">Parcels as a slave</Link> to higher state, such as the query string
+- Setting up a <Link to="/data-synchronisation#parcel-as-a-slave">Parcel as a slave</Link> to higher state, such as the query string
 - Coping with <Link to="/data-synchronisation#sending-failable-changes">sending failable changes</Link>, such as saving data to a server
 - <Link to="/data-synchronisation#caching-unsaved0-changes">Caching unsaved changes</Link>